Aryan140306/C-/README.md

 # C-

 # Size of different data types
-int-2 byte
+int-2 byte\
-float-4 byte
+float-4 byte\
-char- 1 byte
+char- 1 byte\
 pointer variable-2 byte

 # Nested Structure
-we can call a structure in another structure
+we can call a struct in another struct

 # Use of different symbols
 ## *